 Knee to chest 1.Assume starting position 2.Clasp hands around right knee and raise to chest 3.Hold count to five 4.Repeat five times 5.Repeat steps 1 to 4 with left leg 6.Repeat 1 to 4 with both legs.(Stretches lower back , buttocks and abdominal muscles)

 Leg rolls 1.Assume starting position 2.Turn both knees to left side while rotating your head to the right side 3.Turn both knees to the right side while rotating your head to the left 4.Repeat ten times (Stretches mid and lower back muscles and hips)

-Hamstring stretches 1.Assume starting position and straighten one leg .
-2.Put a towel around the straight leg’s foot .
+Hamstring stretches 1.Assume starting position and straighten one leg.
+2.You can put a towel on the straight leg’s foot.
 3.Keeping leg straight pull towards the head as far as possible.
-4.Hold count to ten and repeat with other leg.
+4.Hold count to ten and repeat with another leg.
 5.Repeat 3 times (Stretches hamstring and buttocks muscles)

 Hip raises 1.
 Assume starting position.
 2.Lift buttocks high off the floor, keeping a straight line from knees to shoulders.
 3.Hold count to five and return to starting position.
 (Stretches and strengthens buttocks and upper thighs)